 Marble is a gorgeous, natural stone that is commonly used in kitchens as a benchtop and splashback material.
 It's a timeless and sophisticated option but it comes with an eye watering bill and substantial upkeep.
-Marble is surprisingly porous and will soak up spills like a sponge, damaging the look of your investment.
-Whether your marble surfaces are honed or polished, they need to be sealed with a good quality purpose-made sealant before you even begin to think about cooking up a feast.
-This is a job best done by professionals and should be repeated every few years.
+Though it's surprisingly porous and will soak up spills like a sponge, damaging the look of your investment, there are plenty of ways keep marble looking clean and brand new.

 8. Granite benchtops